JeremyLikness/wasm-trees/README.md

 This repo contains C code that compiles to WebAssembly.
 It generates various graphics using pre-determined parameters for "The Chaos Game."
 There is a mode to distort that randomly "nudges" the parameters to produce new results.

+> This repository is continuously built and deployed using free Azure Pipelines.
+If you're interested in how it was setup and configured to build automatically and deploy to low cost Azure Storage Static Websites, read [Deploy WebAssembly from GitHub to Azure Storage Static Websites with Azure Pipelines](https://jlik.me/fzi).

 The intent of the project is to demonstrate how to share memory between JavaScript and Wasm code.
 A buffer is allocated in JavaScript and passed to WebAssembly, and WebAssembly renders to a buffer that is passed back.

 Two helper scripts, one for Windows and one for Bash environments, are included.
 They use a pre-configured Docker file to compile the WebAssembly.
 They are intended to be run from the `src` directory and will copy the generated assets into `web`.